Your new design will be uploaded in:

 Please search for Class R at Carlton Miniott Primary Academy 2023 and ask to join our private group Class R 2023 News Feed.

-The theme for Spring 1 is Amazing Animals.
+The theme for Summer 1 is The World Around Us

 Diary Dates